 Floriography was also known as the ‘language of flowers’ and was used to convey meanings and messages through flowers.
 There have been many variations of floriography in different cultures.
 Traditionally, primroses like the Japanese primrose symbolize courage, kindness, and patience in floriography.

 In the Victorian era, floriography was used as a way of conveying meaning through secret messages between lovers to communicate their feelings.
 In Victorian floriography, primroses were used to convey a message of “I can’t live without you”.

 Although these meanings traditionally refer to English primrose varieties, they can also apply to Japanese primrose.

 Directly translated, hanakotoba means “flower words.”
 It’s also sometimes referred to as the Japanese language of flowers.
 Hanakotoba assigns symbolic meanings to different species of flowers and even different colors of flowers in order to create a unique language that enables communication through flowers.

-In hanakotoba, Japnese primrose means first love, chastity, and admiration.
-In Japanese culture, these flowers are seen as purely positive and are even thought to increase a person’s luckiness in love possibly, so this makes them an appropriate gift for any person on almost any happy occasion.
+In hanakotoba, Japanese primrose means first love, chastity, and admiration.
+In Japanese culture, these flowers are seen as purely positive and are even thought to increase a person’s luckiness in love, so this makes them an appropriate gift for any person on almost any happy occasion.